James5979/Minimal-Conky-Rings/README.md

 # Installation

-Move the hidden .conkyrc file to your home folder, and the hidden .conky directory to the same location.
+Move the hidden .conkyrc file to your home folder and the hidden .conky directory to the same location.

 Make sure that you have Lm sensors installed and configured.

 In Debian: